sanichi/wd/README.md

   database: wd_test
 ```
 * Run `bin/rails db:create`.
-* Sync the development database with the live database if you can.
+* Sync the development database with the production database if you can.
 * If you can't sync then at least create one admin user with `bin/rails c`:
 ```
 User.create!(first_name: "Blah", last_name: "Blah", handle: "BB", roles: ["admin"], password: "blah")